Digitally Sign PDFs: An Essential Guide for Professionals

 Digital signatures vs. electronic signatures

 People often use the terms “digital signature” and “electronic signature” interchangeably, but they are not the same.
-An electronic signature in a PDF is a broad term that refers to any electronic process signifying an approval to terms, or a document, presented in an electronic format.
+An electronic signature in a PDF is a broad term that refers to any electronic process signifying an approval to terms outlined in a contract, agreements, or document, presented in an electronic format.
 In contrast, digital signatures in a PDF involve more sophisticated technology to secure data and verify the authenticity of a document.

 E-signature platforms: All electronic signatures are not equal